ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

    <a href="https://repl.it/@BerylHoffman/Magpie-ChatBot-Lab-v2" target="_blank">Magpie chatbot lab on repl.it</a>

 You can use a ``while`` loop to repeat the body of the loop a certain number of times as shown above.
 However, a ``while`` loop is typically used when you don't know how many times the loop will execute.
 It is often used for a **input-controlled loop** where the user's input indicates when to stop.
-For example, in the |Magpie chatbot lab on repl.it|, the while loop stops when you enter in "bye".
+For example, in the |Magpie chatbot lab on repl.it| below, the while loop stops when you type in "Bye".
 The stopping value is often called the **sentinel value** for the loop.
+Notice that if you type in "Bye" right away, the loop will never run.
+If the loop condition evaluates to false initially, the loop body is not executed at all.
+Another way to stop the loop prematurely is to put in a return statement that makes it immediately return from the method.

 .. raw:: html